 Any person participating in good faith in the disclosure of such

 information in accordance with this provision shall have immunity from any

 liability, civil, criminal or otherwise, if such information is disclosed

 relying upon the representation of an officer of the United States Secret

-Service or the Department of State Police that a person is under the
+Service or the Illinois State Police that a person is under the

 protection of the United States Secret Service or is a public official.